jerbarnes/hp-emo/README.md

 ==============

-We explore cross-lingual aproaches to fine-grained emotion detection as well as creating fine-grained emotion datasets for Spanish and Catalan using Best-Worst Scaling.
+We explore cross-lingual aproaches to fine-grained emotion detection as well as creating fine-grained emotion datasets for Spanish.

 Requirements to run the experiments